Articles

 2. Terminal Bench 2 simulates realistic DevOps scenarios (e.g., deployment, log analysis, script debugging), serving as a high-fidelity benchmark for assessing agent practicality.

-The most compelling technical story behind M2.7 is its training methodology: OpenClaw—the internal Agent Harness developed by MiniMax.
+The most compelling technical story behind M2.7 lies in its training methodology: OpenClaw—the internal Agent Harness developed by MiniMax.

-OpenClaw flips the script: it treats M2.7 itself as an agent, executing tasks in realistic (or highly realistic simulated) environments—running code, calling APIs, manipulating files.
+OpenClaw flips the script: it treats M2.7 itself as an autonomous agent, executing tasks in real or highly realistic environments—running code, calling APIs, manipulating files.
 Only successful task completion counts as positive feedback; failures trigger backtracking and retries.
-Before release, M2.7 underwent over 100 autonomous optimization cycles via OpenClaw.
+Before release, M2.7 underwent over 100 rounds of autonomous self-optimization via OpenClaw.

 The direct result?
-M2.7 handles tool-call failures more robustly than most models of comparable capability.
+M2.7 handles tool-call failures more robustly than most peers at its scale.
 When an API returns malformed output, times out, or delivers partial data, M2.7 is far more likely to explore fallback paths—rather than crashing or hallucinating.

-A quick validation test: give it a mock API tool that fails randomly, and see whether it can recover and complete the task—even with a 30% error rate.
-Both Claude Opus and GPT-5 tend to fail or produce inconsistent results on this test.
-M2.7’s training gives it a structural edge here.
+A quick validation test: give it a mock API tool that fails randomly, and see whether it can recover and complete the task under a 30% error rate.
+Both Claude Opus and GPT-5 tend to fail or produce inconsistent results on this test—whereas M2.7’s training gives it a structural edge.

 The “SWE-Pro 56.22%” metric means: Given a real-world GitHub issue description, M2.7 successfully generates a pull request that passes all tests in over half of cases.
 This is a meaningful improvement over Claude Opus 4.6’s ~50%.